byn9826/Thousanday-React/README.md

 <button onClick={this.changeProgress.bind(this)} />
 ```
 ##<a name="editit">11.
 Edit it</a>
-React component to show content and let users to edit it.<br/>
+React component used to show content and let users to edit it.<br/>
 ![Editit](https://raw.githubusercontent.com/byn9826/ReactUI-Thousanday/master/~pic/10.JPG)<br/>
 [Simple Example](http://www.thousanday.com/react#editit)<br/>
 ```